Man United news: Solskjaer confirms Martial, Pogba & Shaw to miss West Ham clash | Goal.com

 Pogba has been unavailable since sustaining an ankle injury in a 1-1 draw at Southampton on August 31, while Anthony Martial and Luke Shaw have both been recovering from knocks suffered against Crystal Palace the week before.

-James, meanwhile, picked up an injury during last Saturday's 1-0 win over Leicester City, which forced him to miss a Europa League clash against Astana yesterday.
+James, meanwhile, picked up an injury during last Saturday's 1-0 win over Leicester City, which forced him to miss a Europa League victory against Astana yesterday.

 When asked if Pogba and Martial would be fit enough to face West Ham on Sunday, Solskjaer told a press conference: "Not really, no. They've not been training yet so I don't think so.
 [Luke] won't be ready.